1. Previous: Chapter 1

 Named Arguments

-Rather than relying on the position of the arguments, you can instead use the name of the parameter, like this:
+Rather than relying on the position of the arguments, we can instead use the name of the parameter, like this.

 val averageSpeed = speed(distance = 321.8, time = 4.15)

 These are called named arguments.
 The neat thing about named arguments is that the order doesn’t matter.
-So, you can call the function like this, with the arguments in a different order:
+So, we can call the function like this, with the arguments in a different order.

 val averageSpeed = speed(time = 4.15, distance = 321.8)

-In other words, all five of these function calls will end up with the exact same result:
+In fact, in the code below, all five function calls will end up with the exact same result.

 val averageSpeed1 = speed(321.8, 4.15)